igorkry/tnt4j-streams/README.md

 Sample files can be found in `samples/apache-flume-parsed` directory.

-How to install plugin into Apache Flume and configure, see `samples/apache-flume-parsed/README.md`
+How to install plugin into Apache Flume and configure, see [`samples/apache-flume-parsed/README.md`](tnt4j-streams-flume-plugin/samples/apache-flume-parsed/README.md)

 `messages.json` file contains sample Apache Flume output JSON data package prepared using configuration of this sample.
-This sample JSON is for you to see better understand parsers mappings.
+This sample JSON is for you to see and better understand parsers mappings.
 Do not use it as Apache Flume input!

 Sample stream configuration:
 ```xml